-2023 Rock and Roll Hall of Fame Nominee
+2023 Rock and Roll Hall of Fame Inductee

-2023 Rock and Roll Hall of Fame Nominee
+2023 Rock and Roll Hall of Fame Inductee

 Over 30M – Records Sold Worldwide